Byron Jones (American football): Professional career

+Pre-draft

-Prior to the NFL combine, Jones was ranked the 25th best cornerback prospect in the draft by NFL.com.
+Prior to the NFL Scouting Combine, Jones was ranked the 25th best cornerback prospect in the draft by NFL.com.
 He was one of 54 defensive backs to receive an invitation to the NFL combine.
-At the NFL Scouting Combine, he set a new combine and world record for standing broad-jump by leaping 12 feet, 3 inches (3.73m), surpassing Jamie Collins's old record of 11 feet, 7 inches (3.53m) set in 2013.
-He was limited to the bench press, vertical jump, broad jump, short shuttle, and three-cone.
+At the NFL combine, he set a new combine and world record for standing broad jump by leaping 12 feet, 3 inches (3.73m), surpassing Jamie Collins's old record of 11 feet, 7 inches (3.53m) set in 2013.
+He was limited to the bench press, vertical jump, broad jump, short shuttle, and three-cone drill.
 Jones also finished first of all combine participants in the vertical leap.
 His combine performance gave him an immediate rise up draft boards and made him a top defensive back prospect.

 On March 31, 2015, Jones attended UConn's pro day, along with Deshon Foxx, Geremy Davis, B. J. McBryde, and five others.
-He completed his combine drills and ran positional drills run by Minnesota Vikings' head coach Mike Zimmer.
-Zimmer was one of the team representatives and scouts from 29 NFL teams who attended his pro day, along with Philadelphia Eagles' head coach Chip Kelly.
+He completed his combine drills and ran positional drills run by Minnesota Vikings head coach Mike Zimmer.
+Zimmer was one of the team representatives and scouts from 29 NFL teams who attended his pro day, along with Philadelphia Eagles head coach Chip Kelly.
 Jones had private workouts and visits with the Buffalo Bills, Philadelphia Eagles, Chicago Bears, and San Francisco 49ers.
 At the conclusion of the pre-draft process, Jones was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the third best cornerback prospect in the draft by NFLDraftScout.com, was ranked the seventh best cornerback by NFL analyst Mike Mayock, and was ranked the seventh best cornerback in the draft by Sports Illustrated.

 Dallas Cowboys

-The Dallas Cowboys selected Jones in the first round (27th overall) of the 2015 NFL Draft.
-He was the fourth cornerback selected in 2015.